jconorgrogan/Informational-Constructivism/README.md

 **Appendix C: Formal Definition of Irreducible Patterns**

 An "irreducible pattern" `G_irr` in Mode_R is a non-trivial pattern not decomposable into simpler finitely specifiable patterns via the defined Morphisms (Def.
 0.4).
 "Simpler" means lower `L(G)`.
+The existence of such irreducibles is ensured because the rules of composition are L-monotonic (Def.
+0.4), establishing 'simpler than' as a well-founded order, guaranteeing that decomposition terminates.
 *   **Objects:** Labeled graphs.
 *   **Morphisms:** Structure-preserving, L-non-increasing maps (Def.
 0.4).
 *   **Existence:** Argued via L-ordering and Zorn's Lemma, given L-monotonic, finitary rules operating on finitely specifiable patterns.